 This course examines the works of William Shakespeare.
 Students will be expected to write a minimum of 4,000 words.
-Students enrolled in ENGL 046 may access supplemental learning assistance by enrolling in

-ENGL 400, an open entry/open exit non-credit course.

-Prerequisites: ENGL 001 or equivalent college course with a minimum grade of C.
+Students enrolled in ENGL 046 may access supplemental learning assistance by enrolling in ENGL 400, an open entry/open exit non-credit course.
+Prerequisites: Eligibility for ENGL 001 or equivalent college course as determined by COS Placement Procedures (p.
+26).